North Shore Top Beaches: Find Relaxation, Recreation in Massachusetts

 Parking ranges around $30 for non-members.
 Don’t forget to stop by Crane Beach Store for refreshments, souvenirs and local goodies from nearby farms.

 Front Beach in Rockport offers a year-round retreat.
 Relax in the sun, climb rocks, read a good book and cool off in the water.
-Kids will enjoy shelling, searching for crabs and splashing in low, soft waves.
+Kids enjoy shelling, searching for crabs and splashing in low, soft waves.
 When it’s time for a break, take an easy walk to downtown Rockport Village.
 The beach’s location offers easy access to restaurants and shops.

 Good Harbor Beach